Mission San Jose in San Antonio

 Below, you’ll find popular tourist towns in South Texas with top attractions in each that are worth a visit.
 Bring the whole family!

-Del Rio’s top attractions include Val Verde Winery, the oldest continuously operated winery in Texas and producer of many award-winning wines.
+Del Rio’s top attractions include Val Verde Winery, Texas’s oldest continuously operated winery, producing many award-winning wines.
 Val Verde Winery was established in 1883 by Italian immigrant winemaker Frank Qualia.
 Third-generation family members now operate the winery, and wine tastings are held regularly.
 The Val Verde Winery is a local landmark with scenic grounds.

 Whitehead Memorial Museum is a top family activity.
 The small pioneer village shows visitors how the city’s early settlers lived and worked.
 It’s spread over two acres in the middle of Del Rio.